NateveLang/Adam/README.md

 This is an **opensource** project, everyone can contribute and become a member of the community of **Nateve**.

-## Why be a member of the SigmaF community?
+## Why be a member of the Nateve community?

 ### 1. A simple and understandable code